2019 American Innovation Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The chart below highlights collector interest and market trends during the last twelve months.

-Market Activity: 2019-P DE NJ Edison Light Bulb Pos.
+Market Activity: 2019-P NJ Edison Light Bulb Pos.
 B American Innovation Dollar

 2019 PA Polio Vaccine 1953 American Innovation Dollar Value

-In 1953, the University of Pittsburgh announced his team’s vaccine, later confirmed through Pennsylvania-based trials to be both safe and effective.
-Its nationwide rollout soon eliminated polio in the U.S., giving this state-linked innovation lasting historical weight.
+In 1953, Dr. Jonas Salk and his team at the University of Pittsburgh announced their vaccine.
+Pennsylvania-based trials confirmed it to be both safe and effective, and the nationwide rollout that followed eliminated polio in the U.S., giving this state-linked innovation lasting historical weight.

 Market prices reveal interesting patterns between mint marks.
-A Philadelphia MS67 brought $103 on eBay in 2019, while a Denver MS67 commanded $199 in 2022.
-The Denver premium likely reflects collector preferences for specific mint production characteristics during that period.
+A Philadelphia MS67 brought $103 on eBay in 2019, while a Denver MS67 commanded $199 in 2022 — a notable premium that reflects collector interest in specific mint production characteristics.

 2019-D PA Polio Vaccine 1953 Pos.
 A American Innovation Dollar Price/Grade Chart